frankstepanski/node-express-course/week3/readme.md

 **app.js:**

-We want to export our [app](https://expressjs.com/en/5x/api.html#app) so that we can use it in our server.js file. :brain: [aka, the big brain, aka the big kahuna, aka the head honcho, aka the big cheese]
+We want to export our [app](https://expressjs.com/en/5x/api.html#app) so that we can use it in our server.js file. :brain: [aka. big brain, aka. big kahuna, aka. head honcho

 ```
 const express = require("express);